 3.)
 Broken Appliances

-If an appliance such as your furnace is defective, then it will begin to emit smoke and you may not even know it for quite some time.
+If an appliance such as your furnace is defective, then it will begin to emit smoke.
+You may not even know it for quite some time.

 4.)
 Cigarette/Plant Matter Usage